sgclasher/agentblueprint/README.md

 **🗄️ Database Status**: All client profile data is now exclusively stored in Supabase, with all `localStorage` fallbacks and migration code removed.
 This provides a more secure, scalable, and centralized data architecture.

-**🤖 AI Integration Status**: ✅ **Complete with Database Caching!** The AI integration features a centralized, provider-agnostic `aiService` with intelligent database-backed caching.
-Timeline generation now uses cache-first architecture with 80-90% cost reduction, instant loading from cache, and cross-device persistence.
+**🤖 AI Integration Status**: ✅ **Complete with Admin Interface & Database Caching!** The AI integration features a centralized, provider-agnostic `aiService` with comprehensive admin interface for multi-provider credential management and intelligent database-backed caching.
+The `/admin` dashboard supports the latest AI models including OpenAI o3-mini/o1, Google Gemini 2.5, and Anthropic Claude 4, with AES-256-GCM encrypted storage, live connection testing, and user-level configuration.
+Timeline generation uses cache-first architecture with 80-90% cost reduction, instant loading from cache, and cross-device persistence.
 All LLM calls are handled securely server-side with proper error handling and dynamic configuration checking.
+Users can now configure their preferred AI providers through the admin interface, replacing the need for environment variables.

 **🧪 Testing Status**: Simple MVP testing approach with 9 passing smoke tests including Supabase mocking and AI integration error handling.
 All tests continue to pass with AI integration updates.
 See `MVP_TESTING_SUMMARY.md` for details.